Rimurutempestx/Amazon-EKS-Breakdown/README.md

 Control plane: The control plane is the set of components that manage the Kubernetes cluster.
 These components include the Kubernetes API server, etcd (a distributed key-value store for storing cluster state), the Kubernetes controller manager, and the Kubernetes scheduler.

+worker nodes: Worker nodes are instances that run your containerized applications and services.
+These nodes are responsible for running the Kubernetes pod and container tasks that make up your application.
+When you create an Amazon EKS cluster, you define the desired number of worker nodes, their instance type, and the Amazon Machine Image (AMI) to use for provisioning.